turingschool/mod-0-project-be/section1/reflection.md

 4. Explain the difference between an integer and a float?

-integers are whole numbers and floats have a decimal point (ex 1 is an integer and 0.1 is a float)
+Integers are whole numbers and floats have a decimal point (ex 1 is an integer and 0.1 is a float)

 5. In the space below, create a variable `animal` that holds the string `"zebra"`